VKS737

-The VKS-737 Radio Network is a division of the Australian National 4WD Radio Network Inc., a national Public Benevolent Institution established for the relief of sickness, suffering, helplessness, destitution, and misfortune to a disadvantaged section of the community, being all 'outback' travellers who are in distress by providing them with emergency assistance and support in co-operation with other organisations.
+The VKS-737 Radio Network is a division of the Australian National 4WD Radio Network, a national Public Benevolent Institution, established for Outback travellers who are in distress by providing them with emergency assistance and support in cooperation with other organisations.

-The VKS-737 Network provides services in conjunction with the Royal Flying Doctor Service and State Emergency Service organisations 24 hours a day, 7 days a week via 17 Base Stations strategically located around Australia.
+The VKS-737 Network provides services in conjunction with the Royal Flying Doctor Service, Police and State Emergency Service organisations 24 hours a day, 7 days a week, via 14 base stations located around Australia.

-Subscribers can make unlimited free calls to emergency services and can also receive messages from family and friends at no extra cost.

-Founded in 1992, the network's primary role is to provide reliable and effective radio communication opportunities for remote area travellers, on the road, at sea, or in the air.
-Nineteen base stations strategically located around Australia run daily scheduled sessions for contact with subscribers.
-These 'skeds', and a comprehensive messaging system are provided by a team of volunteer staff members.
-A number of salaried staff and other volunteers carry out administrative duties at a Head Office, in South Australia.

-HF-Tel Services provide their service using the VKS737 facilities.
-HF-Tel is a division of the Australian National 4WD Radio Network Inc. and provides low-cost direct-dial telephone calls Radio-Telephone services exclusively for VKS-737 subscribers with suitably equipped radios to any fixed or mobile number within Australia.

-All network activity involving both bases and subscribers is subject to formal licensing by the Australian Communications and Media Authority (ACMA).
+Founded in 1992, the network's stated goal is to provide reliable radio communication for travellers in remote and Outback areas of Australia.
+All Network activity involving both bases and subscribers is subject to formal licensing by the Australian Communications and Media Authority (ACMA).